koiosonline/api.koios.world/README.md

 Koios-faucet is a back-end service for the Koios platform.
 It is primarily used as a middleware for handling certain functions that should be done off-chain.

 ## Architecture
-The architecture currently follows a layered pattern, keep in mind this may be upgraded to a microservices architecture if we need more scaling.
+The architecture currently follows a Service-Based Software Architecture.
 Modules can talk down but not up.
 For example, a service should not be able to call a controller and a controller should not be able to call a router.
+But within a Service-Based Architecture we do allow services to call each other, only if needed.
+This is because each service has its own domain.
+Think of Service-Based as Domain Driven Design.

 ### Folder structure